Honestpuck/jss_tools/README.md

 Included are a small number of utility routines, most notably `convert` to convert strings to python data types, `Jopen` to open up a connection to the JSS, `c_attributes_write` to write changed extension attributes in a computer record back to the JSS and `c_info_write` to write changed computer info back to the JSS.

 *This is currently under development.
-At the moment it is working and passing all tests.* The master branch is be working, the other branches may not be.
+At the moment it is working and passing all tests.* The master branch is working, the other branches may not be.

 For details on the functions `pydoc ./jss_tools.py` will get you the documentation.